napari/napari.github.io/plugins/stable/find-and-install-plugin.md

 Similarly, plugins annotated on PyPI with `Framework :: napari` are listed in the "Plugins > Install/Uninstall Plugins" menu within napari.

-## finding plugins on the napari hub
+## Finding plugins on the napari hub

 The napari hub hosts information about all napari-compatible plugins.
 You can browse, search, and filter to find plugins that fit your needs.
 You can also share links to specific search results and plugins.

-## installing plugins with napari
+## Installing plugins with napari

 All PyPI packages annotated with the `Framework :: napari` tag can be installed directly from within napari: